lepczynski/intercom-RESTfull-integration-esp8266-platformio/README.md

 # Already found-out:

--intercom has a all-time 9V supply lines
+-intercom has all-time on 9V supply lines
 -[SSR relay datasheet](https://omronfs.omron.com/en_US/ecb/products/pdf/en-g3mc.pdf) (I got the and they're small - if I'll need I'll swap that for a mechanical one, the goal is so that it is small enough to put it into the oryginal intercom case

 # ToDo: